acqio/rules_hashicorp_terraform/README.md

 Its purpose is to declare which minimum version of Terraform is compatible with its HCL code as well as which Providers (plugins) should be available for use.

-The result of running this rule is the providers available in a directory named `.terraform` at the root of your repository.
-Therefore it is recommended to add this directory to your `.gitignore`.

 E.g.
 ```hcl
 terraform {